BlinkCreator/singh9600/README.md

 ### Hi there 👋
+I'm a Computer Systems Engineering student at The University of Auckland.
+I work on projects involving Software and Computer Hardware.

+- 🌱 I’m currently learning about Software Architecture and Web-Dev.
+- 📫 How to reach me: hsingh9600@gmail.com
 <!--
 **singh9600/singh9600** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.